 Virtual eLearning for eligible hospitals and eligible professional.
 Register today for these free webinars focusing on health IT adoption.
 Check back each week for new events.

 Catch all our HealthcareNOW Radio shows live 24/7

 Have an Echo?
 Say “Alexa, play HealthcareNOW Radio Station”

 On your iPhone?
 Say “Hey Siri, search for HealthcareNOW Radio”

 By Brian Mack - From a purely business perspective, there is perhaps no greater aspiration than to “go viral” and be adopted into popular culture.
 When it happens, things move beyond their tactile descriptions to connect us and keep us coming back for more.

 The thought leaders in our community are good about sharing their thoughts on the issues of today.
-Here are the top read and shared guest posts of July that we think deserve sharing again.
+Here are the top read and shared guest posts of May that we think deserve sharing again.